-Because it uses magnetic pulses, TMS is largely free of side effects, in much the same way that magnetic resonance imaging (MRI) is free of side effects.
+Because it uses magnetic pulses, TMS is largely free of side effects, much like magnetic resonance imaging (MRI).
 Due to this low-risk profile, TMS is an excellent treatment choice for patients who cannot tolerate the risks or side effects of antidepressants or other biological treatments, such as ECT (electroconvulsive therapy).

-Unlike some medications, TMS has no adverse effects on alertness or any aspect of cognitive functioning.
-In fact, there is evidence that TMS enhances certain aspects of cognitive functioning, including short-term memory.
+Unlike some medications, TMS has no adverse effects on alertness or cognitive functioning.
+There is evidence that TMS enhances certain aspects of cognitive functioning, including short-term memory.

 The most common side effect of treatment is discomfort at or near the treatment site.
 Other reported side effects have included eye, tooth, and facial pain, muscle twitch, and skin discomfort.
 There is a rare risk of seizure.